ChrysisAndreou/MAI645_Team_03/README.md

 ## 📌 Overview

 This repository contains all the code, output, and trained model weights for the **MAI645 project** completed by **Team 03**.
-Due to the large size of the files, all resources are hosted on Google Drive and linked below.
+Due to the large size of the files, most large resources are hosted on Google Drive and linked below.

 ---